 You will find in our Sunday services that big questions are addressed, many sources of wisdom are used as guides, and there is no prescribed way to think.
-Our members have a range of religious perspectives and backgrounds, and they often report the sense of liberation they felt at discovering a community that accepts them for who they are, inspires them, and broadens their perspective.
+Our members have a range of religious perspectives and backgrounds, and they often report a sense of liberation at discovering a community that accepts them for who they are and encourages their growth without dogma or judgement.

 What to wear

 We are an informal congregation.
 While a few might wear a jacket and tie, or dress, others come in clothes suitable for weekend activities.
 Children are encouraged to dress casually as they may be engaged in arts and crafts or outdoor activities.